-Pine and Wah Wah Valley Water (\$500 million pipeline):

-The only source that will provide new water for Cedar Valley?

-- Over 12% Hay and 30% of grassy hays exported overseas (Saudi Arabia, China, etc.). - This is exporting water from Iron County (Tax this exporting of water to pay for pipelines?). - A less expensive alternative to building a pipeline is to build a rail line into Pine Valley, and transport water by train. - This would allow water to be sold and transported to anyplace with an emergency, for example Flint, Michigan.
+Pine and Wah Wah Valley Water (\$500 million pipeline): The only source that will provide new water for Cedar Valley? - Over 12% Hay and 30% of grassy hays exported overseas (Saudi Arabia, China, etc.). - This is exporting water from Iron County (this water exporting be taxed to pay for pipelines, etc.). - A cheaper alternative to building a pipeline is to build a rail line into Pine Valley, and transport it by train. - This would allow water to be sold and transported to anyplace with an emergency, for example Flint, Michigan.